SpencerBond/PepTalkGenerator/README.md

 # PepTalkGenerator
-A quick and easy pep talk generator I created when I saw it on Reddit
+A quick and easy pep talk generator I created when I saw it on Reddit.

 It's a CLI program that grabs strings from four different files and pieces them together to form amusing sentences meant to inspire.